TimVSu/mimical/README.md

   - Enter command: npm start (if the app does not start, you have to enter npm install --legacy-peer-deps first)
   - Follow instructions in terminal

+- 2022-12-16 -- 0.0.3

+  - settings are stored locally
+  - possibility to change language (currently only german and english)
+  - possibility to change font size (for better readability)

 - 2022-12-02 -- 0.0.2

   - Added a system so store the level contents and a state that refers to the current level globally.
 This way the user can navigate through levels and start levels from any given point